 Landrum Extends Ray’s Free Burger Special — Owner Michael Landrum has decided to extend the Inauguration special he had been offering at Ray’s to the Third (1650 Wilson Blvd) after closing Ray’s Hell Burger across the street.
 Customers can get one free “Li’l Devils” burger from 11:30 a.m. until the last burger is given away.
 “We realized that our office neighbors didn’t get a chance to participate, so we wanted to extend it another day to give them a chance,” Landrum told ARLnow.com.
 It is suggested that customers receiving a free burger donate $5, which will go to local Boys and Girls Clubs.

 Flickr pool photo by Wolfkann

 An Arlington teen is doing a lot of storytelling about what he did on New Year’s Eve.
 He wasn’t out partying with friends, but instead spent Monday working as a page while the Senate scrambled to pass fiscal cliff legislation.

-Jarrod Nagurka said he had a short break as the clock struck midnight, so he watched the ball drop in New York City on a television in the Senate Democratic cloakroom.
+Jarrod Nagurka said he had a short break as the clock struck midnight, so he watched the New York City ball drop on a television in the Senate Democratic cloakroom.